Sats2812/Bankist/README.md

 # Bankist
-This is a application that allows users to reserve parking spots.
+This is a digital banking application created using Django framework.

 ## Instructions to Run
 After cloning the repo,